Paul Gosselin 2008©

 Recall the outrage when, two years ago, the TaIiban forces in Afghanistan destroyed the ancient Buddhist statues at Bamiyan: although none of us enlightened Westerners believe in the divinity of the Buddha, we were outraged because the Taliban Muslims did not show the appropriate respect for the "cultural heritage" of their own country and the entire world.
 Instead of believing through the other, like all people of culture, they really believed in their own religion, and thus had no great sensitivity toward the cultural value of the monuments of other religions - to them, the Buddha statues were just fake idols, not "cultural treasures"." (pp. 7-8, Slavoj Zizek (2003) The Puppet and the Dwarf: The Perverse Core of Christianity.
 MIT Press 188p.)

 ZIzek's comment here goe straight to the heart of ERC's basic approach.
 Children in class will be made to discuss their parent's beliefs in the most neutral manner possible.
 In other words, they are forced/harassed/manipulated to act as if these are not their own beliefs.
 They are ordered to "judge" the faith of their parents ...
 They are forced into seeing the religion of their parents as part of their own "culture", but not something to really believe, just like belief in Santa Claus.
 How many kids can resist such manipulation?
-Perhaps the best we can hope is that they will be bored and kill time by text-messaging in class...
+Perhaps the best we can hope is that they will be bored and kill time by text-messaging or playing a game on their cellphone in class...
 Postmoderns, such as the developers of the ERC course, avoid like the plague dealing with the principle that beliefs have real consequences.
 If they were to make such an admission, it would be the death knell of their belief system as it relies on the idea that religions are all the "same".
 But such an assertion is easily refuted, just compare different belief systems when applied to societies in the real world...
 Ask a Jew who lost relatives to the Nazi Final Solution.

 Judging from their behaviour in abolishing parent's and teacher's rights, though they enjoy using the term "democractic" very much, our post-modern elites actually care very little for democractic process (unless it can be used for their purposes).
 After World War II, many Western intellectuals such as George Orwell feared the future would hold brutal totalitarian States similar to Stalinist Soviet Russia.
 Aldous Huxley however, in his book Brave New World Revisited, had a different perspective, and as it turns out, had our situation all figured out.
 He commented (Huxley 1958):